qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 A server might provide several Uniflow Connection IDs for the same Uniflow IDs with multiple MP_NEW_CONNECTION_ID frames.
 This can be useful to cope with migration cases, as described in {{path-migration}}.
-Multipath QUIC is asymmetrical.
+Multipath QUIC is thus asymmetrical.

 Exchanging Data over Multiple Uniflows
 --------------------------------------

-A QUIC packet acts as a container for one of more frames.
+A QUIC packet acts as a container for one or more frames.
 Multipath QUIC uses the same STREAM frames as QUIC to carry data.
 A byte offset is associated to the data payload.
-One of the key design decision of (Multipath) QUIC is that frames are independent of the packets carrying them.
+One of the key design decisions of (Multipath) QUIC is that frames are independent of the packets carrying them.
 This implies that a frame transmitted over one uniflow could be retransmitted later on another uniflow without any change.
 Furthermore, all current QUIC frames are idempotent and